 GOVT-653 Intro to Quant Meth in Pol Sci

 SPA-396 Selected Topics:Non-Recurring: Changemakers: LGBTQ Equality

 Flores, Andrew R., Lynn Langton, Ilan H. Meyer, and Adam P. Romero.
-In Press.
+2020.
 "Victimization Rates and Traits of Sexual and Gender Minorities in the United States: Results from the National Crime Victimization Survey, 2017."
 Science Advances 6: eaba6910.

 Haider-Markel, Donald P., Patrick Gauding, Andrew R. Flores, Daniel C. Lewis, Barry Tadlock, and Jami K. Taylor.
 2020.
 "LGBTQ State Legislative Candidates in an Era of Backlash."
 PS: Political Science & Politics 53(3): 453-459.

 Miller, Patrick R., Andrew R. Flores, Donald P. Haider-Markel, Daniel C. Lewis, Barry L. Tadlock, and Jami K. Taylor.
 2020.
 "The Politics of being 'Cait': Caitlyn Jenner, Transphobia, and Parasocial Contact Effects on Transgender-Related Political Attitudes."
 American Politics Research 48(5): 622-634.

 Flores, Andrew R., Donald P. Haider-Markel, Daniel C. Lewis, Patrick R. Miller, Barry L. Tadlock, and Jami K. Taylor.
 2020.
 "Public Attitudes about Transgender Participation in Sports: The Roles of Gender, Gender Identity, and Sports Fandom."
 Sex Roles 83(5): 382-398.